 Design agencies should discuss this with you so that you can think about integrating tools that you already use with your site.
 There are plenty of free integrations out there, so you may find that you’ll be saving a lot of time for no additional cost.

 You’ll need to ensure that you have realistic expectations and that your web design company is honest with you about when your website will be delivered.
-Realistically, it should take around 6 to 10 weeks depending on the complexity of the project and how bespoke your requirements are.

 You should always ensure that the web designer you hire to build your new ecommerce site produces a detailed document outlining all the features and functionality you require.
 This ensures that nothing is forgotten or left to chance; since it’s all documented, you can check off each item from the list once the web developer does a task.
 These documents also ensure that you never pay extra for things that were never agreed upon initially.

 When you are ready to have your ecommerce website built, you should ensure that you consult two or three website design agencies to get their ideas on how they’d handle your inquiry.
 During this enquiry process, you should get a good feel of how good and thorough they are.

 During the initial dealings, you will also get an idea of what to expect from them in terms of customer service.
 Request that they calculate a quote for your project and move on from there.

 If you go to several ecommerce design companies, you will get a range of different prices.
 You may be tempted to pick the cheapest option immediately but this could easily end up having undesirable results.